 The College of Education at Temple University, founded in 1919, supports the university as a national center for excellence in both teaching and research with an international presence and a special commitment to serving the communities of metropolitan Philadelphia.
 Temple’s richly diverse student population remains one of its greatest strengths.
 This diversity of people and perspectives enriches the college, influencing all aspects of academic life including its programs, curriculum, collaborations and field placements.
 From the college's founding, we have cultivated a special relationship with the School District of Philadelphia.
-The college continues to provide the School District with more teachers than any other college and works collaboratively with school district personnel to address the pressing needs of Philadelphia students and their families.
+The college continues to provide the School District with excellent teachers and works collaboratively with school district personnel to address the pressing needs of Philadelphia students and their families.

 As the largest school of education in the metropolitan area and among the largest in the country, the college has a strong influence on the field, especially in the Greater Philadelphia region.
 We are among the largest educators of teachers for Philadelphia, and as a member of the Commonwealth System of Higher Education, we acknowledge a special responsibility to the public and to the schools and school districts across the state.